Case Study: France’s Assimilation Policy

 Another reason for the continuation of the French assimilation policy is the belief that the integration policy has failed due to the increase of attacks inspired by extremist Islamic ideology in the 1990s.

-In the decade of 2000, the number of terror attacks by Muslim extremists increased significantly.
+In the 2000s, the number of terror attacks by Muslim extremists increased significantly.
 The most prominent attack was the September 11 attacks on America in 2001.
 Other attacks include the Bali bombing in 2002 and the Madrid train bombings in 2004.

 Even though the later attacks did not happen in France, I believe that these attacks convinced the French elite that the Muslim immigrants in their own country might be a danger to secular French culture.
 This made them double their effort to assimilate Muslims.